aabedraba/aabedraba/README.md

 💬 Ask me about Community, Developer Relations, Cloud Computing and Backend Development!

-📫 How to reach me: I usually am at the [movies](https://parismulticines.com/) or spending some time listening to and learning about [music](https://open.spotify.com/user/2dffib36da8z9fmdluq0j9o0v?si=RP--CFyfSgW7OfEMMeMpiQ), but I always read my emails :)
+📫 How to reach me: I usually am at the [movies](https://parismulticines.com/) or spending some time listening and learning about [music](https://open.spotify.com/user/2dffib36da8z9fmdluq0j9o0v?si=RP--CFyfSgW7OfEMMeMpiQ), but I always read my emails :)

 <!--
 **aabedraba/aabedraba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.